noah-alvarado/pacific/README.md

 2. Install dependencies: `yarn`
 3. Start the development server: `yarn dev`
    - The application will typically be available at `http://localhost:3000` (or the port shown in your terminal).
+   - You can use the `--host` option to host on your local network.

 ### Service (Backend)